 Starting your professional organizer training is a step in the right direction—you’ll be helping to make your clients’ lives much easier and more manageable in no time!
 So, what will your course assignments look like?
 And is an online professional organizing course as beneficial as in-class?
 Let’s run through how these courses work together…

-To give you a taste of just how a theoretical assignments works in your online training, have a quick look at an assignment preview.
+To give you a taste of just how a theoretical assignments works in your online professional organizing course, have a quick look at an assignment preview.
 Now, this assignment has information AND questions built into to it.
 But, for our purposes, this will give you a sneak peek at the type of skills you’ll develop in Unit D of the course:

-Goal: Create a family room in the basement
+Goal: Create a dedicated sewing room in her home

 For this question, you should review your previous lesson on client interactions.
 It will refresh your memory on how to handle the first client meeting by recognizing the type of client you’re working with.

 Approaching and speaking to your clients in a manner designed for their specific personality is a crucial skill for organizers to master.
-If you’re dealing with a client who has a hectic life they could be prone to stress—you’re there to help, not to stress them out more!
-Focus on what you would say to the client, as well as how you would proceed with the client.
+For example, if you’re dealing with a client who has a hectic life they could be prone to stress—you’re there to help, not to stress them out more!
+Focus on what you would say to the client as well as how you would proceed with the client.